cherrywy08/Getting-CleaningData/CodeBook.md

 Description: The average of the standard deviation of the magnitude of the three-dimensional body angular velocity Jerk signals for the subject and the activity
 Unit: radians per second

+**fBodyAcc-mean()-X**
+Description: The average of the mean value of fast fourier transformed body linear acceleration signals in X dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAcc-mean()-Y**
+Description: The average of the mean value of fast fourier transformed body linear acceleration signals in Y dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAcc-mean()-Z**
+Description: The average of the mean value of fast fourier transformed body linear acceleration signals in Y dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAcc-std()-X**
+Description: The average of the standard deviation of fast fourier transformed body linear acceleration signals in X dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAcc-std()-Y**
+Description: The average of the standard deviation of fast fourier transformed body linear acceleration signals in Y dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAcc-std()-Z**
+Description: The average of the standard deviation of fast fourier transformed body linear acceleration signals in Z dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAccJerk-mean()-X**
+Description: The average of the mean value of fast fourier transformed body linear acceleration Jerk signals in X dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAccJerk-mean()-Y**
+Description: The average of the mean value of fast fourier transformed body linear acceleration Jerk signals in Y dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAccJerk-mean()-Z**
+Description: The average of the mean value of fast fourier transformed body linear acceleration Jerk signals in Z dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAccJerk-std()-X**
+Description: The average of the standard deviation of fast fourier transformed body linear acceleration Jerk signals in X dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAccJerk-std()-Y**
+Description: The average of the standard deviation of fast fourier transformed body linear acceleration Jerk signals in Y dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyAccJerk-std()-Z**
+Description: The average of the standard deviation of fast fourier transformed body linear acceleration Jerk signals in Z dimension  for the subject and the activity
+Unit: metre per second squared

+**fBodyGyro-mean()-X**
+Description: The average of the mean value of fast fourier transformed body angular velocity signals in X dimension  for the subject and the activity
+Unit: radians per second

+**fBodyGyro-mean()-Y**
+Description: The average of the mean value of fast fourier transformed body angular velocity signals in Y dimension  for the subject and the activity
+Unit: radians per second

+**fBodyGyro-mean()-Z**
+Description: The average of the mean value of fast fourier transformed body angular velocity signals in Z dimension  for the subject and the activity
+Unit: radians per second

+**fBodyGyro-std()-X**
+Description: The average of the standard deviation of fast fourier transformed body angular velocity signals in X dimension  for the subject and the activity
+Unit: radians per second

+**fBodyGyro-std()-Y**
+Description: The average of the standard deviation of fast fourier transformed body angular velocity signals in Y dimension  for the subject and the activity
+Unit: radians per second

+**fBodyGyro-std()-Z**
+Description: The average of the standard deviation of fast fourier transformed body angular velocity signals in Z dimension  for the subject and the activity
+Unit: radians per second

+**fBodyAccMag-mean()**
+Description: The average of the mean value of fast fourier transformed magnitude of the three-dimensional body acceleration signals for the subject and the activity
+Unit: metre per second squared

+**fBodyAccMag-std()**
+Description: The average of the standard deviation of fast fourier transformed magnitude of the three-dimensional body acceleration signals for the subject and the activity
+Unit: metre per second squared

+**fBodyBodyAccJerkMag-mean()**
+Description: The average of the mean value of fast fourier transformed magnitude of the three-dimensional body acceleration Jerk signals for the subject and the activity
+Unit: metre per second squared

+**fBodyBodyAccJerkMag-std()**
+Description: The average of the standard deviation of fast fourier transformed magnitude of the three-dimensional body acceleration Jerk signals for the subject and the activity
+Unit: metre per second squared

+**fBodyBodyGyroMag-mean()**
+Description: The average of the mean value of fast fourier transformed magnitude of the three-dimensional body angular velocity signals for the subject and the activity
+Unit: radians per second

+**fBodyBodyGyroMag-std()**
+Description: The average of the standard deviation of fast fourier transformed magnitude of the three-dimensional body angular velocity signals for the subject and the activity
+Unit: radians per second

+**fBodyBodyGyroJerkMag-mean()**
+Description: The average of the mean value of fast fourier transformed magnitude of the three-dimensional body angular velocity Jerk signals for the subject and the activity
+Unit: radians per second

+**fBodyBodyGyroJerkMag-std()**
+Description: The average of the standard deviation of fast fourier transformed magnitude of the three-dimensional body angular velocity Jerk signals for the subject and the activity
+Unit: radians per second